grace-notes/website/contents/topics/truth.md

 ---
 title: "Truth"
 pdf: "truth.pdf"
-description: "Truth - [PDF] The Word of God is Truth; examples of eagerness for God's truth."
+description: "Truth -  The Word of God is Truth; examples of eagerness for God's truth."
 template: lesson.jade
 ---